lfai/proposing-projects/proposals/kserve.md

   Not yet.

 * Existing sponsorship (e.g., whether any organization has provided funding or other support to date, and a description of that support), if any.
+  This project was originally incubated under Kubeflow, now it is moved to an independent github organization maintained by Bloomberg, IBM as well as community contributors.